kfirfitousi/arous-style/README.md

 </details>

-### Modifying product filters
+### Modifying Product Filters

-The product filters are defined in the config file [src/config/index.ts](src/config/index.ts).
+The product filters are defined in [src/config/index.ts](src/config/index.ts).
-Add a new filter by adding a new key to the `FILTER_TAGS` object.
+Add a new filter by adding an entry to the `FILTER_TAGS` object.
 The key should match the tag name in Contentful, the value is the label that will be displayed on the button.

 # Development